Bellaire, Texas: Primary and secondary public schools

 The city is served by Houston Independent School District (HISD).
 Bellaire is within Trustee District V.

 Pupils who live in Bellaire inside of the 610 Loop are zoned to Paul W. Horn Academy for elementary school, while students in Bellaire outside of the 610 Loop are zoned to either Al J. Condit Elementary School or Lovett Elementary School, the latter of which is in Houston.
 Condit Elementary is located on blocks 29–30 of the original Bellaire townsite.

 In addition, all Bellaire pupils are zoned to Pershing Middle School in the Braeswood Place neighborhood of Houston and Bellaire High School in Bellaire.
 In addition, a middle school called Pin Oak Middle School, which was built in 2002, is located in Bellaire.
 Students zoned to Johnston, Long, and Pershing Middle Schools may choose to attend Pin Oak instead; therefore Bellaire students may attend Pin Oak.
 Pin Oak was named a National Blue Ribbon School in 2008.

-Gabriela Mistral Early Childhood Center is the closest public early childhood center to the city of Bellaire and Kolter Elementary School is the closest school with a tuition-based early childhood program.
-Only economically disadvantaged students, homeless students, students who are not proficient in English, or children of active-duty members of the U.S. military or whose parent has been killed, injured, or missing in action while on active duty may be enrolled in tuition-free HISD preschools.
-Students who are eligible for HISD's preschools may attend any Early Childhood Center in Houston ISD for free.
-Students not eligible may enroll in tuition-based HISD preschool programs.

-HISD built a new campus for Condit Elementary School, and this campus, designed by VLK Architects, has a capacity of 750 students.
+Circa 2014 HISD built a new campus for Condit Elementary School.
+Designed by VLK Architects, it has a capacity of 750 students.
 The building has 33 classrooms and a total of 83000 sqft in space.
 The groundbreaking ceremony was held on November 10, 2014, and the new school building opened in 2016.